sl-design-system/components/.github/ISSUE_TEMPLATE/user-story.md

 ---

-# Button tokens in Magister theme
+# Name of the user story
 **This user story is part of https://github.com/sl-design-system/components/issues/160**

 |<div align="left">**What is the problem we are solving and why?**|